JoshRicks/se_project_todo-app/README.md

-# Simple Todo App
+# Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+this is a Todo app that I made during sprint 7 of my Triple Ten journey.
+It invovled creation of Classes and exporting it to an index.js file.
+I learned a lot during this project and Im proud to show off what was accomplished.

 ## Functionality

-Give a more detailed explanation of the project and its functionality.
+This Todo app is fully functional with a form that updates new Todo Items with a unique Id and class. made with OOP to make it easy for other engineers to interperet the programming.

 ## Technology

-Give a description of the technologies and techniques used.
-Pictures, GIFs, or screenshots that detail the project features are recommended.
+- HTML
+- CSS
+- Javascript
+- Form Validation
+- OOP

 ## Deployment